aridiosilva/git/README.md

 done on it, but any commit can be checked out.
 Example usage: “Could you check out the last release tag?
 There’s a bug in production that I need you to replicate and fix.”

 ### Pull request

+A place to compare and discuss the differences introduced on a branch with reviews, comments, integrated tests, and more.

 Originally, a pull request was used to request that someone else review the work you completed on a branch and then merge it into master.
 Now, pull requests are often used earlier in the process to start a discussion about a possible feature.
 Example usage: “Go create a pull request for the new voting feature so we can see what the rest of